We are thrilled to welcome audiences back

 Sept 21-Oct 17, 2021; Jan 18-Feb 27, 2022; Apr 19–May 29, 2022

-Every audience member attending NYCB repertory season performances must be fully vaccinated and will be required to show in-person proof of vaccination authorized by the FDA or WHO, against COVID-19 upon entering the Theater.
-At this time, children under the age of 12, for whom there is currently no available vaccination, will not be permitted to attend NYCB repertory performances.
+Every audience member attending NYCB repertory season performances must be fully vaccinated and will be required to present proof of vaccination against COVID-19, authorized by the FDA (Pfizer/BioNtech Comirnaty, Moderna, Johnson & Johnson/Janssen) or WHO, to be admitted to the Theater.
 As a further tool to mitigate the spread of COVID-19, NYCB will require proper mask usage for all patrons at all repertory season performances.
 If a potential audience member remains unvaccinated because of a disability or sincerely held religious belief, that person may contact the New York City Ballet in writing for assistance or to request a reasonable accommodation by sending an email to email@example.com.

-- The free Health Pass by CLEAR to confirm identity, vaccination status and/or negative test result.
+- The free Health Pass by CLEAR to confirm identity and vaccination status.
 Download the free app to gain access to faster entry lanes when arriving to your performance and to avoid long lines.
 Please click here for detailed instructions on how to use the app.

 - Physical/digital vaccination cards, NY State’s Excelsior Pass , or NYC COVID SAFE app (Apple / Android ) — all requiring an accompanying photo ID.

-- A photo or hard copy of an official vaccination record of a vaccine administered outside the United States for one of the following vaccines: AstraZeneca/SK Bioscience, Serum Institute of India/COVISHIELD and Vaxzevria, Sinopharm, or Sinovac.
-Along with a government-issued photo ID.
+- A government-issued photo ID along with a photo or hard copy of an official vaccination record of a vaccine administered outside the United States for one of the following vaccines: AstraZeneca/SK Bioscience, Serum Institute of India/COVISHIELD and Vaxzevria, Sinopharm, or Sinovac.

-Additional safety measures include upgraded auditorium ventilation systems with MERV 15 filters, a contactless entry experience for visitors arriving at the Theater, and rigorous cleaning and sanitation protocols throughout the building.
+Additional safety measures include upgraded auditorium ventilation systems with MERV 15 filters, and rigorous cleaning and sanitation protocols throughout the building.

 Based on CDC and New York State guidelines at the time of performance, additional safety protocols may include: contact tracing survey, limitations on belongings in the Theater, assigned entry times, contactless temperature check, social distancing, and more.